qmlbook/qmlbook/docs/start/start.rst

 .. issues:: ch02

 To test your installation, we will create a small *hello world* application.
-Please open Qt Creator and create a Qt Quick UI Project ( :menuselection:`File --> New File or Project --> Qt Quick Project --> Qt Quick UI` ) and name the project ``HelloWorld``.
+Please, open Qt Creator and create a Qt Quick UI Project ( :menuselection:`File --> New File or Project --> Qt Quick Project --> Qt Quick UI` ) and name the project ``HelloWorld``.

 .. note::